 (1) In this section —

-“expiry day” means the day of the tenth anniversary of the day on which this Act receives the Royal Assent.
+expiry day means the day of the tenth anniversary of the day on which this Act receives the Royal Assent.

 (2) A preventative detention order, or a prohibited contact order, that is in force immediately before the expiry day ceases to be in force at the start of the expiry day.